MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-health-modeling.md

   - mission-critical
 ---

-# Health modeling and observability
+# Health modeling and observability of mission-critical workloads on Azure

 Health modeling and observability are essential concepts to maximize reliability, which focuses on robust and contextualized instrumentation and monitoring.
 These concepts provide critical insight into application health, promoting the swift identification and resolution of issues.